A topic from the subject of Distillation in Chemistry.

 Introduction

-Stripping is a distillation process that separates a volatile component from a less volatile component in a liquid mixture.
-It is commonly used to recover solvents or to remove impurities from a product.
+Stripping is a distillation process used to separate a more volatile component from a less volatile component in a liquid mixture.
+It's commonly employed to recover solvents or remove impurities from a product.
+The process works by introducing a stripping agent (often steam) which interacts with the liquid mixture, preferentially vaporizing the more volatile component.
+This vapor is then condensed and collected as the stripped product.

 Key Points

-• Stripping is carried out in a distillation column or a reboiler.
+• Stripping is typically carried out in a distillation column or a reboiler, though other configurations exist.

-• The efficiency of stripping is determined by the number of theoretical stages in the column.
+• The efficiency of stripping is influenced by factors such as the number of theoretical stages (or equilibrium stages), the temperature, pressure, and the properties of the components in the mixture.

 Main Concepts

-• Vapor-liquid equilibrium: The composition of the vapor leaving a stage is determined by the vapor-liquid equilibrium relationship for the mixture.
+• Vapor-Liquid Equilibrium (VLE): The composition of the vapor leaving a stage is governed by the vapor-liquid equilibrium relationship for the mixture at the given temperature and pressure.
+This relationship dictates how much of each component will be in the vapor and liquid phases.

 Applications